jeapostrophe/reach-examples/wisdom-for-sale/readme.md

 ## Notes

-Follow the steps below to add a web-based frontend to an existing Reach project (e.g. `index.mjs` and `index.rsh`):
+Follow the steps below to add a web-based frontend to your existing Reach project (e.g. `index.mjs` and `index.rsh`):

 1. In a terminal, change to your Reach project directory.
 1. If you do not have a package.json file in your directory, run `reach scaffold`.